Profund Advisors LLC Has $2.14 Million Stock Position in Warner Bros. Discovery, Inc. (NASDAQ:WBD)

 Wall Street Analyst Weigh In

 Several analysts recently weighed in on WBD shares.
-Morgan Stanley reduced their price objective on shares of Warner Bros.
-Discovery from $15.00 to $14.00 and set an “equal weight” rating on the stock in a research note on Tuesday, November 7th.
-The Goldman Sachs Group reduced their price objective on shares of Warner Bros.
-Discovery from $17.00 to $15.00 and set a “buy” rating on the stock in a research note on Thursday, November 9th.
-Benchmark reissued a “buy” rating and issued a $24.00 price objective on shares of Warner Bros.
-Discovery in a research note on Friday, December 22nd.
 Barrington Research reissued an “outperform” rating and issued a $18.00 price objective on shares of Warner Bros.
 Discovery in a research note on Thursday, February 8th.
+The Goldman Sachs Group cut their price target on shares of Warner Bros.
+Discovery from $17.00 to $15.00 and set a “buy” rating on the stock in a research report on Thursday, November 9th.
+Redburn Atlantic cut shares of Warner Bros.
+Discovery from a “buy” rating to a “neutral” rating and set a $11.00 price target on the stock. in a research report on Thursday, January 11th.
+Wells Fargo & Company cut shares of Warner Bros.
+Discovery from an “overweight” rating to an “equal weight” rating and cut their price target for the company from $16.00 to $12.00 in a research report on Monday, January 29th.
 Finally, Raymond James cut their price target on shares of Warner Bros.
 Discovery from $18.00 to $17.00 and set an “outperform” rating on the stock in a research report on Thursday, November 9th.
 One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and nine have given a buy rating to the stock.
 Based on data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of $15.75.

 Check Out Our Latest Stock Report on WBD